El Paso Drinking Water Quality

 Do I Need a Water Softener?

 At 207 ppm, El Paso has very hard water.
-A water softener is recommended to prevent scale buildup in water heaters, dishwashers, and pipes.
-Hard water can reduce appliance efficiency by up to 30% and increase energy costs.
+A water softener can help prevent scale buildup in water heaters, dishwashers, and pipes.
+According to the Water Quality Research Foundation, hard water can reduce appliance efficiency and increase energy costs.
 A whole-house water softener or salt-free conditioner can help.

 Your pipes tell a different story